 CTM 221 (3) Beginning Fall 2015, this course will no longer be offered.

 Structural analysis in building design, basic relationships between structures and architectural form, principles, concepts, and procedures from statics and mechanics of materials, and analysis of reactions including shear, deflection, flexural, and shearing stresses.
 Prerequisite: *MAT 121 or *MAT 122 or placement beyond prerequisite courses.
 Three lecture.

 CTM 224 (3)

 This course will provide instruction in structural and architectural applications of concrete.
 It will examine concrete chemistry, mix designs, placement and finishing methods, and forming systems.
 Two lecture; two lab.

 Alternative passive solar building techniques such as adobe, earth brick, rammed earth, sand bag, and earth ship will be presented, along with environmental and aesthetic design considerations.
 Three lecture.
 May be taken for S/U credit with instructor approval.

 Alternative passive solar building techniques such as adobe, earth brick, rammed earth, sand bag, and earth ship will be presented, along with environmental and aesthetic design considerations.
 Prerequisite: CTM 120.
 Three lecture.

 CTM 236 (3)

-Photovoltaics & Wind Power
+Photovoltaics and Wind Power through Summer 2015

 This course will define the design and installation of photovoltaic and wind power systems.
 Emphasis will be placed on electrical safety and operation of trade tools and equipment and job site safety.
 Topics covered: photovoltaic and wind power system plans, safety, electrical materials and fittings, solar cell panel and wind generator wiring techniques, battery systems, inverters and charge controllers.
 Three lecture.